Zero Plaintext Secrets on Disk: Wire Hermes Agent to 1Password with a Survivable Launcher

 cat > ~/.hermes/op.env << 'EOF'

-# Hermes 1Password secret mappings — resolved by op run at launch
+# Hermes 1Password secret mappings — resolved at launch

 # Format: ENV_VAR=op://Vault/Item/field